 What is the difference between credit repair and building credit?

 The answer is easier than you might think.
 Credit repair focuses on repairing incorrect information or past mistakes.
 Building credit focuses on making smart credit decisions moving forward.
-This means keeping credit utilization low, making all payments on time, and checking your credit report every year.
+This means keeping credit utilization low, making all payments on time, and checking your credit report for any errors.

 Ana Gonzalez-Ribeiro, MBA, AFC® is an Accredited Financial Counselor® and a Bilingual Personal Finance Writer and Educator dedicated to helping populations that need financial literacy and counseling.
 Her informative articles have been published in various news outlets and websites including Huffington Post, Fidelity, Fox Business News, MSN and Yahoo Finance.
 She also founded the personal financial and motivational site www.AcetheJourney.com and translated into Spanish the book, Financial Advice for Blue Collar America by Kathryn B. Hauer, CFP.
 Ana teaches Spanish or English personal finance courses on behalf of the W!SE (Working In Support of Education) program has taught workshops for nonprofits in NYC.